 The day will be split into four parts: Consciousness, Action, Intelligence and Feeling.

-The session on ‘Collective Intelligence’ has a keynote by Geoff Mulgan, CEO of Nesta, and features Louise Cooper, CEO at Shift, a social enterprise that builds social ventures to help prevent and reduce social problems through positive behaviour change, and the awesome Liz Corbin, one half of Materiom.
+Hosted by Atlas Co-founder Cathy Runciman, the session on ‘Collective Intelligence’ has a keynote by Geoff Mulgan, CEO of Nesta, and features Grace Annan Calicott from Projects by If, a technology studio specialising in ethical and practical uses of data, and the awesome Liz Corbin, one half of Materiom.
 We’re big fans of the circular design expert and her recipes for materials that are useful, natural and simple.
 Think: where humans and machines meet, the relationship between AI and CI in our cities and collective intelligence for better design, environment and human rights.

 AtlasOffer: We have a discount code of 20% for Atlas readers: SHDISCOUNT.
 Buy tickets here.